 Energy Used - The power consumption of the bulb in Watts.
 The lower the number, the lower the power consumption.

-As a online LED bulb retailer, StarsandStripesLighting.com is committed to working with suppliers that can provide lighting facts for bulbs and lighting supplied to Stars and Stripes Lighting.
-You can find the Lighting Facts label on individual product listings at StarsandStripesLighting.com.
+As an online lighting retailer, Stars and Stripes Lighting is committed to working with suppliers that can provide lighting facts for their LED bulbs and LED lighting fixtures.
+That's why list the Lighting Facts label on our individual product listings.